walimorris/SocketWhisper/README.md

    clients.
 In the case of SocketWhisper, our server is powered by software written in Java running on a Raspberry Pi.
 We'll get to how this is accomplished soon, after we run through the role of a client.
 Think about servers running games like Minecraft, now scale down.
-A whole lot.
+A lot.
 The Raspberry Pi as a server has a major
    function: to listen for clients, on a dedicated port, requesting to use its services and resources.
 Thanks to the creators and many contributors of Java, we have classes that we can tell to do these things.
-In Java we can create a ServerSocket object and use its listen() function to block until it receives a request from a client.
+In Java, we can create a ServerSocket object and use its listen() function to block until it receives a request from a client.
 The ServerSocket class also provides methods to timeout a server if it hasn't received any request in some amount of time, and much more.
-Java takes care of a lot once the ServerSocket has received a request from a client; fully vetting a client before it is granted access to the Raspberry Pi resources.
-Once this connection is created communication can begin, almost.
+Java takes care of a-lot once the ServerSocket has received a request from a client; fully vetting a client before it is granted access to the Raspberry Pi resources.
+Once the connection is created communication can begin, almost.
 Next we'll go over the role of client.
 Last remarks, Java does include security measures such as availability to implement secure network communication via encryption.
 Other security measures include SocketPermission class